We Are Dedicated to Supporting Victims and Witnesses of All Ages

 We understand that being a victim of a crime can be devastating - victims experience physical, financial, social, spiritual, and emotional distress associated with the crime.
 The aftermath of crime may feel overwhelming, but you are not alone, and help is available.

-Our goal is to ensure that every victim of or witness to a crime that occurs within the National Park Service community is treated with dignity and respect.
+Our goal is to ensure that every victim of or witness to a crime that occurs within the National Park System is treated with dignity and respect.

 Our responsibility is to inform you of your legal rights and to provide the necessary support and services you are entitled to throughout the continuum of care.
 You have options and may qualify for financial reimbursement.

 Every April, communities across the nation come together during National Crime Victims' Rights Week to honor victims and survivors of crime, as well as those who advocate for them.
-The theme this year is "Expand the Circle, Reach All Victims."
 Visit the US Department of Justice Office for Victims of Crime website for more information.